EslaMx7/PasteIntoFile/README.md

 ## Usage

-1. Right click in the folder where you want to create the file and choose the *Paste into file* entry from the context menu:
+1. Right click in the folder where you want to create the file and choose the *Paste Into File* entry from the context menu:

    ![Paste As File](PasteIntoFile/menu.png)
    <br/>